JasonMartin85/fullstack-management-system-zprefix/README.md

 ### Adding a tree
   > Note: that the Add Tree button will be greyed out for visitors
   - Adding a tree requires the title, quantity, and description fields be filled.
-  - The quantity field requires a positibe whole number before allowing the addition.
+  - The quantity field requires a positibe whole number before posting.

 ## Stopping the system
 ---
  - To stop the application return to the console you initially spun up the program in and press ```ctrl + c``` to stop the docker container.
-If you don't believe me you can subsequently run ```docker compose down``` to make sure once and for all.
+If you don't believe me you can subsequently run ```docker compose down``` to make sure it's over once and for all.

 ## Pontential Hiccups or Roadblocks

 ---
-> Weird errors can occur if the application can't find expected resources.
-If any console inputs after running ```docker compose up``` indicate that a dependency is unavailable, navigate into the relevant folder (back-end or front-end) and re-run the ```npm install``` command.
+> Weird errors can occur if the application can't find its expected resources.
+If any console outputs after running ```docker compose up``` indicate that a dependency is unavailable, navigate into the relevant folder (back-end or front-end) and re-run the ```npm install``` command.
 (At least one time I had to uninstall and reinstall a dependency so be diligent!)

 > One possible side-effect of abstracting the creation of a database is the possiblity of data conflicts.
-This issue cannot be fixed by stopping and restarting the application.
+This issue cannot be fixed by simply stopping and restarting the application.
 To resolve this issue connect directly to the database using the following [procedure](https://stackoverflow.com/questions/37694987/connecting-to-postgresql-in-a-docker-container-from-outside).
 Once connected, type ```\l``` to see list all databases.
 Delete the ```items``` database with the ```DROP DATABASE items;``` command.
-Follow up by creating a new items database with the ```CREATE DATABASE items```.
+Follow up by creating a new items database with the ```CREATE DATABASE items;```.
 This effectively reboots the database.
 (This shouldn't be an issue... but if it does happen this is the fix action)

->